Danial D. Pharris

 - Confirmed Plans of Reorganization and cram down interest rates to refinance multiple apartment and commercial real estate projects.

 - Confirmed Plan of Reorganization for home builder and to satisfy all creditors and discharge all debt including 10 different lenders that financed hundreds of homes and lots in multiple housing tracts.

 - Confirmed Plan of Reorganization involving owner of several different multi-family apartment and condominium projects in addition to office buildings and other mixed use commercial real estate operations and refinance/restructuring of all debt.

 - Confirmed Plan of Reorganization for heavy construction equipment dealer.

 - Obtained $2 million judgment in bankruptcy court lawsuit against trustee for fraud and breach of fiduciary duties.

 - Bachelor of Arts, 1978, Western Washington University

-- Juris Doctor, 1983, University of Puget Sound
+- Juris Doctor, 1983, Seattle University School of Law

-- Using Receivership in a Variety of Business Disputes, King Count Bar Association
+- Using Receivership in a Variety of Business Disputes, King County Bar Association

 - Creditors Should Consider the Impacts of Bankruptcy, Seattle Daily Journal of Commerce